SSD Controller Architecture

 Marvell Boot Loop & BSY State

 The 88SS1074 enters a permanent boot loop or BSY state when its FTL mapping table corrupts during garbage collection.
-The multi-core ARM processor repeatedly tries to initialize, fails, & restarts.
+The dual-core ARM processor repeatedly tries to initialize, fails, & restarts.
 The drive appears in BIOS briefly during each boot attempt, then disappears.

 Recovery requires 1.8V terminal access through PC-3000 SSD's VanGogh utility to halt the boot loop & inject a diagnostic loader.
 The VanGogh utility then reconstructs the corrupted FTL from NAND metadata.
 This falls in the $600–$900 firmware recovery tier.